adityx-reposit/Learn-sol/README.md

-added the learn sol library with support for further instance

-now game is added to the system
+completed the action need to refresh the thing again will be starting from tomm